rconradharris/rconradharris.github.com/_posts/2011-06-03-ssh-with-pseudoterminal.markdown

     $ ssh machine -t 'watch ps -eaf | grep <blah>'

-The final optimization we can make is to alias the whole command to something easy to type.
-Since I like to keep my aliases in a separate ~/.bash_aliases file, I run:
+The final optimization we can make is to alias the whole command to something easier to type.
+Since I like to keep my aliases in a separate `~/.bash_aliases` file, I'd run:

     $ echo alias irc='ssh machine -t "screen -x"' >> ~/.bash_aliases

-Now, all I have to do is type `irc` everyday and I'm right back into my IRC session.
+Now, all I have to do is type `irc` each morning and I'm right back into my IRC session.